-We proceed by investigating whether the 1to1TU model retains any information on the systematic match surplus under various classes of nonparametric assumptions on the taste shock distribution (for instance, independence of taste shocks from covariates, quantile restrictions, symmetry restrictions, and identically distributed marginals).
+We proceed by investigating whether the 1to1TU model retains some information on the systematic match surplus under various classes of nonparametric distributional assumptions on the unobserved heterogeneity (for instance, independence of taste shocks from covariates, quantile restrictions, symmetry restrictions, and identically distributed marginals).
 Answering this question poses the challenge of tractably characterising the identified set of the systematic match surplus.
-We do that by extending the linear programming computational approach of \hyperlink{Torgo}{Torgovitsky (2019)} (also known as PIES\footnote{That is, Partial Identification by Extending Subdistributions.}) to our framework.
-For a given value of the systematic match surplus, this method changes the search over the space of infinite-dimensional cumulative distribution functions into a search over a space of cumulative distribution functions evaluated at a finite number of points.
-The latter search can be written as a simple linear programming problem.
-Further, note that the analyst would need to solve the linear programming problem for every admissible value of the systematic match surplus.
-Usually, in the partial identification literature, this is carried out by generating a grid of points to approximate the parameter space and then repeating the exercise of interest for each grid point.
-The difficulty of doing so increases with the size of the grid which, in the 1to1TU model, increases exponentially with the cardinality of the covariates' support, hence leading quickly to a computational bottleneck.
-We solve this issue by showing that the parameter space can be ex-ante partitioned into a finite number of subsets such that, for each subset, every value belonging to that subset gives rise to the same linear programming problem.
-Therefore, the analyst has to solve the linear programming problem only once for each subset.
+We do that by extending the linear programming computational approach of \hyperlink{Torgo}{Torgovitsky (2019)} to our framework.
+For a given value of the systematic match surplus, this method transforms a search over the space of infinite-dimensional cumulative distribution functions into a search over a space of cumulative distribution functions evaluated at a finite number of points.
+The latter search can be written as a simple linear program.
+Further, note that the analyst would need to solve the linear program for every admissible value of the systematic match surplus.
+Usually, this is carried out in the partial identification literature by generating a grid of points to approximate the parameter space and then repeating the exercise of interest for each grid point.
+However, the difficulty of doing so increases with the size of the grid, which, in the 1to1TU model, increases exponentially with the cardinality of the covariates' support, leading quickly to a computational bottleneck.
+We alleviate this issue by showing that the parameter space can be ex-ante partitioned into a finite number of subsets such that, for each subset, every value belonging to that subset gives rise to the same linear program.
+Therefore, the analyst has to solve the linear program only once for each subset.
 These results are new and represent the methodological contribution of the paper.